-This article is called how to use Competitive Intelligence in recruitment and looks at what you can get by looking at your competitors’ job advertising and at your own team’s track record.
-When conducting Competitive Intelligence, you should look at your direct and indirect competitors hiring activities.
+This article is called how to use Competitive Intelligence in Recruitment and looks at what you can get by looking at your competitors’ job advertising and at your own team’s track record.
+About leveraging market intelligence for recruitment.
+When conducting Competitive Intelligence, you should look at your direct and indirect competitors’ hiring activities.
 Their recruiting activities can provide you with significant insight into what their next moves are.

 What is Competitive Intelligence?

 Competitive Intelligence is the ethical collection and analysis of competitive information to enable you to avoid surprises, think more moves ahead, and minimise uncertainty to enable more informed strategic decisions.
 It gives you the ability to differentiate yourself and stay ahead of the competition, and in many cases, can be the unspoken, hidden key to success.

 It is highly unlikely that your competitor is putting job adverts out to put you off the scent of what they are doing and leading you down the wrong path.
 In the UK it is illegal to place a job advert without an actual real job available.
 That’s not to say it doesn’t happen, especially within a minority of organisations within the recruitment agency world.
 But it is a good assumption that it is probably not the case.
 And here is Why Market Intelligence Has Never Been more important.